Callicarpa dichotoma ‘Early Amethyst’

 Summary

-Early Amethyst® beautyberry delivers bold seasonal color, producing vivid clusters of purple berries that appear earlier and more reliably than many traditional beautyberry varieties.
+Early Amethyst® beautyberry brings vibrant late-season color to the garden, with vivid purple berries appearing earlier and more reliably than many traditional selections.

-This compact, rounded deciduous shrub flowers in late spring with small, pale pink blooms that give way to show-stopping berries lining the stems from late summer into fall.
-As the foliage drops, the berries remain, extending ornamental interest into early winter.
-Early Amethyst® is well-suited to mixed borders, wildlife plantings, and containers where its color can be appreciated up close.
+Small pale pink flowers bloom in late spring along gracefully arching stems, followed by bright clusters of berries that line the branches from late summer into fall.
+As foliage drops, the berries remain visible, extending ornamental interest into early winter.
+Its compact, rounded habit makes it easy to incorporate into smaller landscapes, mixed borders, and container plantings where its color can be appreciated up close.

-The berries provide an important late-season food source for birds, adding ecological value alongside its strong ornamental appeal.
-Planting multiple beautyberry shrubs in the same area often improves overall berry production.
+The berries provide valuable late-season food for birds, adding ecological interest alongside its ornamental appeal.
+Planting multiple beautyberry shrubs nearby often improves overall fruit production.

 Care